 Those in charge of areas open to the public owe them a duty of care as outlined in the Occupiers’ Liability Act 1957.
 They must take steps to implement measures that keep the public reasonably safe while lawfully using their facilities.
 An example of when you may be able to make a public liability claim is:

-• Automatic doors leading into a supermarket were faulty and closed early, crushing your fingers that later required a partial finger amputation.
+- Automatic doors leading into a supermarket were faulty and closed early, crushing your fingers, which later required a partial finger amputation.

 Road Traffic Accidents

 Motorists, pedestrians and cyclists all owe each other a duty of care to avoid causing harm and damage while using the roads.
-To comply fully, they must adhere to the Road Traffic Act 1988 and obligations detailed in the Highway Code.
-An example of when you make be able to make a road traffic accident claim is:
+To comply fully, they must adhere to the Road Traffic Act 1988 and the obligations detailed in the Highway Code.
+An example of when you can make a road traffic accident claim is:

-• A drunk driver causes a serious crash on the motorway, causing you to suffer a leg amputation after your leg was trapped in your vehicle.
+- A drink driver causes a serious crash on the motorway, causing you to suffer a leg amputation after your leg was trapped in your vehicle.

 To see whether you may have a valid claim for loss of limb compensation, you can contact our advisors.